github pwned

 “Files belonging to ssh (openssh, openssh-server and openssh-clients) were modified and running live”

 Well, I run my own filesystem checksumming security program, so would have guessed that kernel.org servers have one too.
+NOT.

 “A trojan startup file was added to rc3.d”